-Obviously, the choice between a pet burial or pet cremation is a very personal choice and can hinge on a number if issues, such as price, location and the pet themselves.
+Obviously, the choice between a pet burial or pet cremation is a very personal choice and can hinge on a number of issues, such as price, location, and the pet themselves.
 Cremation – cremation is a popular choice in the UK, which can either be arranged by your vet or by visiting a local pet crematorium yourself.
-See our pet cremation page for recommend pet crematoriums.
-Depending on your plan after the cremation, you can either spread the ashes yourself, bury them at a place of significance or have your pets ashes spread at the crematorium, which usually will have a garden of rest.
+See our pet cremation page for recommending pet crematoriums.
+Depending on your plan after the cremation, you can either spread the ashes yourself, bury them at a place of significance or have your pet's ashes spread at the crematorium, which usually will have a garden of rest.
 Our collection of pet urns can be arranged to get delivered directly to your pet crematorium if you so wish.
 Burial – burial is usually the easier of the 2 in terms of a garden burial, you don’t need any special permission and you can wrap your beloved pet in a blanket and choose a meaningful spot in your garden.
-The cost in minimal, if you decide to do this in your own garden, otherwise it can be a lot more expensive.
-It can be quite labour intensive, depending on the size of your pet and you will have to handle everything yourself.
+The cost is minimal, if you decide to do this in your own garden, otherwise, it can be a lot more expensive.
+It can be quite labour-intensive, depending on the size of your pet and you will have to handle everything yourself.
 You are also free to hold a family gathering if you so wish.
 In the UK you aren’t permitted to bury your pet on public land, but it is common for people to find a secluded spot, maybe a popular walking route, to lay their friend to rest.
-Pet cemeteries are also common place, but these can be quite expensive if you aren’t having simply the ashes buried.
+Pet cemeteries are also commonplace, but these can be quite expensive if you aren’t having simply the ashes buried.

--Placing a favourite toy or blanket inside the urn or coffin acts a comfort to bereaved owners.
+Placing a favourite toy or blanket inside the urn or coffin acts as a comfort to bereaved owners.

--Cutting a lock of hair before your pet is buried/cremated and creating keepsake box is a nice way to remember your friend’s life.
+Cutting a lock of hair before your pet is buried/cremated and creating a keepsake box is a nice way to remember your friend’s life.

 Recording a voice or video clip helps keep the memory alive and serves as a lovely reminder of the fun you had.